 That broader measure of underemployment has been cited by President Donald Trump and his advisers as a more accurate gauge of the job market's health than the unemployment rate.

-Friday's solid jobs report makes it highly likely that the Federal Reserve will resume raising short-term interest rates when it next meets in mid-June.
-Investors have estimated the likelihood of a June rate hike at roughly 90 percent.
+Friday's jobs report makes it highly likely that the Federal Reserve will resume raising short-term interest rates when it next meets in mid-June.
+Investors have estimated the likelihood of a June rate hike at 83 percent.

 Average paychecks did grow more slowly in April, increasing 2.5 percent over the past 12 months, below March's year-over-year gain.
 Companies may not yet feel much pressure to raise pay to find or keep the workers they need.
 Typically, employers feel compelled to pay more as the number of unemployed dwindles.
 In a strong economy, hourly pay gains tend to average around 3.5 percent.